all-vision/ml_workflow_framework/README.md

 # ml_workflow_framework
-Implementation of proposed ml_workflow_implementation Sample Frontend is in sample_frontend, the backend flask application is in sample_backend
+Implementation of proposed ml_workflow_implementation Example Frontend is in example_frontend, the backend flask application is in example_backend